Benj1x/Notes/SAD.md

 We call a specialized class a subclass and a generalized class a super class.
 Linguistically, we express specialization with the formulation "is-a."
 You can use this to verify the correctness of a generalization candidate.
 We must, for example, be able to say that "a taxi is a passenger car."
 Figure 4.4 shows the graphical notation for a generalization structure.
 A generalization structure is drawn as an arrow from the subclass to the super class.
 If several arrows point to the same class, you can join the arrows as Figure 4.6 shows.
 The class diagram is easier to understand if all the arrows consistently point upwards, implying that generalization classes are above their specializations. <br><br>
 ![Figure 4.4: Generalization structure](imgs/SAD/GeneralizationStructure.png)
 <br><br>
-The set of objects in each of the specia lized classes is a subset of the set of objects in the general class, and all subsets are mutually exclusive.
+The set of objects in each of the specialized classes is a subset of the set of objects in the general class, and all subsets are mutually exclusive.
 This relationship can be expressed in another way: Everything that holds true for the general class also holds true for the specialized classes, whereas the properties of a specialization class may only hold true for that particular class. <br>
 The generalization structure expresses inheritance: Specialized classes inherit the properties and behavioral pattern of the general class.
 Given this, the general properties apply to all objects at the specialized level, in addition to their own specialized properties. <br>

 In some cases, we want to describe properties at an abstract level, even if the problem domain contains no objects at that level.
 Figure 4.5 shows an example in which the problem domain contains only employees and customers.
 Because the "Person" class contains no concrete objects, it is abstract, but it is useful for describing properties that are common to and inherited by both the employee and customer classes. <br><br>